BuffaloBadger/RE_Basics/TO_DO.md

 * Add an example of code for solving the reactor design equations to Chapter 6.

 Part 4 - Kinetics Data Analysis
-* Revise Chapter 7 to use two-part kinetics data analysis.
+* Revise Chapter 7 to use two-part kinetics data analysis and to describe creation of a response function analogous to that in chapter 11.
 * As examples are added to chapter 8, add references to them in the text of the chapter
 * Add an example of a response function and an example of passing it to parameter estimation software to Chapter 7.
 Then add a reference to it to all examples in Chapters 8, 9, and 10.
+* Create a standard formulation and calculations (see isolated reactor analysis) and re-write all examples using it.

 Part 5 - Modeling Isolated Ideal Reactors